aptana/Jaxer/server/src/mozilla/README.txt

 mozilla.* Usenet group, or on IRC at irc.mozilla.org.
 [The Mozilla news groups are accessible on Google Groups, or news.mozilla.org with a NNTP reader.]

-You can download nightly development builds from the the Mozilla FTP server.
+You can download nightly development builds from the Mozilla FTP server.
 Keep in mind that nightly builds, which are used by Mozilla developers for testing, may be buggy.
 Firefox nightlies, for example, can be found at: